lwang-astro/PeTar/README.md

 The particle data file should contain 7 columns: mass, position[3], velocity[3] and one particle per row.
 All Binaries come first and the two components should be next to each other.
 Besides, when binaries exist, the option '-b [binary number]' should be added to the _petar_ commander.
 This is important to obtain a correct initial velocity dispersion, tree time step and changeover radii.

-Notice when stellar evolution is switched on, the corresponding options "-s (mo)bse" should be used together to generate the correct initial files.
+Notice when stellar evolution is switched on, the corresponding options "-s [bse_name]" should be used together to generate the correct initial files.
 In this case, the astronomical unit set (Solar mass [Msun], parsec [PC] and Million year [Myr]) are suggested to use for the initial data.
 Notice the velocity unit should be PC/Myr.
-Then the corresponding mass scaling factor is 1.0 between units of PeTar and BSE based code.
+Then the corresponding mass scaling factor is 1.0 between units of PeTar and SSE/BSE based code.
 Besides, the option "-u 1" should be added to the _petar_ commander in order to use this astronomical unit set.

 Similarly, when external mode (potential) is switched on, the option '-t' should be used to generate correct number of columns.